jenslaufer/Lagrange/_drafts/bio.md

 Jens publishes articles on his website and the TowardsDataScience publication.

 Do you need a guy whose technical skills is paired with a lot of creativity?
-Then Jens is the right guy for you.
+Then Jens is the right person for you.
 Feel free to contact him.